danielmrhodes/JANUS/README.md

 | /Reaction/OnlyRecoils | Only consider the recoil when defining the desired scattering angle ranges (above commands). |
 | /Reaction/DeltaE *double unit* | Set (positive) deltaE to simulate inelastic scattering.
 (Default: 0 MeV) |

 The use of optional /Reaction commands is highly encouraged.
 Without these commands, the entire scattering angle range will be sampled according the Rutheford scattering distribution.
-This means roughly 10<sup>-4</sup> of your simulated events will result in a particle entring the silicon detectors.
+This means roughly 10<sup>-4</sup> of your simulated events will result in a particle entering the silicon detectors.

 The optional /Reaction commands can be used together, so you can fully customize what scattering angles you simulate.
 The /Reaction/SendToX commands will overwrite any scattering angles defined via the /Reaction/AddThetaLAB command.
 To use these commands together, always call the /Reaction/SendToX command first.